PTQD: Accurate Post-Training Quantization for Diffusion Models: Abstract

 \section{Abstract}

 Diffusion models have recently dominated image synthesis and other related generative tasks.
 However, the iterative denoising process is expensive in computations at inference time, making diffusion models less practical for low-latency and scalable real-world applications.
 Post-training quantization of diffusion models can significantly reduce the model size and accelerate the sampling process without requiring any re-training.
 Nonetheless, applying existing post-training quantization methods directly to low-bit diffusion models can significantly impair the quality of generated samples.
 Specifically, for each denoising step, quantization noise leads to deviations in the estimated mean and mismatches with the predetermined variance schedule.
-Moreover, as the sampling process proceeds, the quantization noise may accumulate, resulting in a low signal-to-noise ratio (SNR) in late denoising steps.
+Moreover, as the sampling process proceeds, the quantization noise may accumulate, resulting in a low signal-to-noise ratio (SNR) during the later denoising steps.
 To address these challenges, we propose a unified formulation for the quantization noise and diffusion perturbed noise in the quantized denoising process.
 Specifically, we first disentangle the quantization noise into its correlated and residual uncorrelated parts regarding its full-precision counterpart.
 The correlated part can be easily corrected by estimating the correlation coefficient.
 For the uncorrelated part, we subtract the bias from the quantized results to correct the mean deviation and calibrate the denoising variance schedule to absorb the excess variance resulting from quantization.
-Moreover, we propose a mixed-precision scheme to choose the optimal bitwidth for each denoising step, which prefers low bits to accelerate the early denoising steps while high bits maintain the high SNR for the late steps.
+Moreover, we introduce a mixed-precision scheme for selecting the optimal bitwidth for each denoising step, which prioritizes lower bitwidths to expedite early denoising steps, while ensuring that higher bitwidths maintain a high signal-to-noise ratio (SNR) in the later steps.
 Extensive experiments demonstrate that our method outperforms previous post-training quantized diffusion models in generating high-quality samples, with only a $0.06$ increase in FID score compared to full-precision LDM-4 on ImageNet $256\times256$, while saving $19.9\times$ bit operations.
+Code is available at \href{https://github.com/ziplab/PTQD}{https://github.com/ziplab/PTQD}.